twallema/pySODM/docs/workflow.md

 ![scenario](/_static/figs/workflow/scenario.png)

 However, it is unlikely that people would adopt these preventive measures instantly.
 Adoptation of measures is more gradual in the real world.
-We could tackle this problem by implementing a ramp function in our time-dependent model parameter function but I'll demonstrate how pySODM's *draw functions* can be put to good use to make this simulation more realistic.
-We could, instead of having `start_measures` fixed at January 21st, vary `start_measures` stochastically in every run of our simulation.
+We could tackle this problem by implementing a ramp function in our time-dependent model parameter function but I'll demonstrate how pySODM's *draw functions* can be put to good use to make this transition smoother.
+We could, instead of having `start_measures` fixed at January 21st, vary `start_measures` stochastically in every run of our simulation by means of a *draw function*.
 To simulate ramp-like adoptation of measures, we can add the number of additional days it takes to adopt the measures by sampling from a triangular distribution with a minimum and mode of zero days, and a maximum adoptation time of 21 days.
-Instead of only using our MCMC samples for `beta`, we'll thus add one extra line to the draw function,
+All we have to do is add one line to the draw function,

 ```
 # Define draw function